digipres/publications/ipres/ipres-2015/papers/archiving-deferred-representations-using-a-two-tiered-crawling-a.md

   and creates a frontier (set of URIs to be crawled) 1.8 times larger than using only Heritrix.'
 creators:
-- Brunelle, Justin
+- Justin Brunelle
-- Weigle, Michele
+- Michele Weigle
-- Nelson, Michael
+- Michael Nelson
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:429536/download
 grand_parent: iPRES